arvpUofA/deep_learning/scripts/README.md

 Creates a json format dataset based on the object type specified.

-Usage: `python make_json_dataset.py`

-If this is being run the first time, and credentials don't exist, run the following to obtain credentials:

-    `python make_json_dataset.py --noauth_local_webserver`
+Usage: `python make_json_dataset.py settings_file output_path`

-Follow the instructions, and sign in with your arvp gmail drive account to get autheticated.
+If this is being run the first time, and credentials don't exist, follow the instructions, and sign in with your arvp gmail drive account to get autheticated.

 ### Dependencies

 * Python 3
 * `pip install google-api-python-client`
 * `pip install tqdm`
+* `pip install pyyaml`
+* opencv - `conda install -c https://conda.binstar.org/menpo opencv`